neat/mutation

 controller value is innovation consistency: if two genomes discover the same

-completely unrelated event.
+as a completely unrelated event.

 Parameters: